-Based on the Board-approved Operating Fee methodology, which is summarized in the following tables, the share of the 2023 budget funded by the Operating Fee is \$116.3 million.
-This equates to 0.0108 percent of the actual average of natural person federal credit union assets for the four calendar quarters ending on September 30, 2022.
-The calculated Operating Fee rate for 2023 decreases 1.82 percent compared to the rate in 2022, as shown on the table on the following page.
+Based on the Board-approved Operating Fee methodology, which is summarized in the following tables, the share of the 2023 budget funded by the Operating Fee is \$134.7 million.
+This equates to 0.0129 percent of the actual average of natural person federal credit union assets for the four calendar quarters ending on June 30, 2022.
+The calculated Operating Fee rate for 2023 increases 15.4 percent compared to the rate in 2022, as shown on the table on the following page.
+It is important to note, however, that the Operating Fee rate for 2022 was 23.7 percent lower than the 2021 rates.
+Therefore, although the 2023 average Operating Fee rate is projected to increase to 0.0129 percent of natural person federal credit union assets in 2023, it is still 11.6 percent lower than the average 0.0146 percent rate charged in 2021.